coolaj86/mediabox/README.md

     ./checksum-and-move.sh

-The log files must be parsed
+The log files must be parsed into JSON

-    ./up
+    ./update-dbs-from-txt.sh

+Extract the tags from each file

+    node extract-tags.js
+    node export-all-tags.js